-a.
-Nondispositive Matters
+a) Nondispositive Matters

-Pursuant to 28 U.S.C. § 636(b), a District Judge may designate a full-time Magistrate Judge to hear and determine (including the passage of final orders as to all or any part of) any pretrial matter pending before the Court except those listed in L.R.
+Pursuant to 28 U.S.C. § 636(b), a District Judgedistrict judge may designate a full-time Magistrate Judgemagistrate judge to hear and determine (including the passage of final orders as to all or any part of) any pretrial matter pending before the Court except those listed in L.R.
 301.5.b below.
 Nondispositive pretrial matters include, but are not limited to, discovery disputes and pretrial orders under Fed.
 R. Civ.
 P. 16.

-Any objection to a Magistrate Judge's order must be served and filed within fourteen (14) days of the entry after service of the order.
-Unless otherwise ordered by the Magistrate Judge who issued the order or the District Judge who designated the Magistrate Judge to hear and determine the matter, the filing of objections to the Magistrate Judge's order shall not operate as a stay of any obligation or deadline imposed by the order.
-A District Judge may reconsider, modify, or set aside any portion of the Magistrate Judge's order found to be clearly erroneous or contrary to law.
+Any objection to a Magistrate Judgemagistrate judge's order must be served and filed within fourteen (14) days after service of the order.
+Unless otherwise ordered by the Magistrate Judgemagistrate judge who issued the order or the District Judgedistrict judge who designated the Magistrate Judgemagistrate judge to hear and determine the matter, the filing of objections to the Magistrate Judgemagistrate judge's order shall not operate as a stay of any obligation or deadline imposed by the order.
+A District Judgedistrict judge may reconsider, modify, or set aside any portion of the Magistrate Judgemagistrate judge's order found to be clearly erroneous or contrary to law.

-b.
-Dispositive Matters
+b) Dispositive Matters

-Pursuant to 28 U.S.C. § 636(b), a District Judge may designate a full-time Magistrate Judge to conduct hearings, if necessary, including evidentiary hearings, and to submit to the District Judge proposed findings of fact and recommendations for action to be taken by the District Judge as to any of the following:
+Pursuant to 28 U.S.C. § 636(b), a District Judgedistrict judge may designate a full-time Magistrate Judgemagistrate judge to conduct hearings, if necessary, including evidentiary hearings, and to submit to the District Judgedistrict judge proposed findings of fact and recommendations for action to be taken by the District Judgedistrict judge as to any of the following: